robmarkcole/HASS-data-detective/README.md

     CPU times: user 11.7 s, sys: 12.8 s, total: 24.4 s Wall time: 1min 1s

+We now have the raw data in a dataframe, and must use another class to format the data correctly for plotting and processing.
+There are seperate classes for numerical and binary sensors.

+## NumericalSensors class
 The `NumericalSensors` class is for parsing the numerical data.
-Lets create a dataframe for the numerical sensor data
+Lets create a dataframe for the numerical sensor data:

 ```python
 sensors_num_df = detective.NumericalSensors(db.master_df)
 ```

-We can access the list of sensor entities using the list_sensors attribute
+We can access the list of sensor entities using the `list_sensors` attribute

 ```python
 sensors_num_df.entities[0:10]